costa86/devops/README.md

 * Log into machine

         ssh <user>@<ip>
-        #If you have many ssh keys, consider specifying it:
+        #If you have multiple ssh keys, it's better to specify it, or else you might get an error about failed attempts:
         ssh -i <private_ssh> <user>@<ip>
+        #extra:
+        append "-v" at the end to see details of the connection attempt

 * Linux version